aspyatkin/personal-website/_posts/2018-03-28-volgactf-2018-quals-key-metrics-part-1.md

 | 88 | Antigua and Barbuda | 0 | 1 | <span style="color: green">+1</span> |
 {:.mbtablestyle}

-Country data above was collected from teams' profiles.
+The country data above was collected from teams' profiles.
 During the sign up, a country field was automatically filled in according to GeoIP data provided by [MaxMind](http://www.maxmind.com), yet a team was still able to change it.

-Note that country data might not be pretty accurate - for instance, it is really hard to believe that there is a team from Antarctica.
+Note that the country data might not be pretty accurate - for instance, it is really hard to believe that there is a team from Antarctica.
 However, who knows...

 **P.S.** Further posts will focus on task metrics.
 Stay tuned!